NextDotID/aragog/README.md

         - [X] Record `derive` macro
         - [X] EdgeRecord `derive` macro checking `_from` and `_to` presence at compile time
         - [ ] Handle a `attribute` macro for indexes and generate the schema at compile time
+        - [ ] Handle a `attribute` macro for relations to provide the link methods automatically
         - [ ] Handle Migrations
     - [ ] Define possible `async` validations for database advance state check